confidential-containers/trustee-operator/README.md

   // KbsRvpsConfigMapName is the name of the configmap that contains the KBS RVPS configuration KbsRvpsConfigMapName string `json:"kbsRvpsConfigMapName,omitempty"`

+  // kbsRvpsRefValuesConfigMapName is the name of the configmap that contains the RVPS reference values KbsRvpsRefValuesConfigMapName string `json:"kbsRvpsRefValuesConfigMapName,omitempty"`

   // KbsAuthSecretName is the name of the secret that contains the KBS auth secret KbsAuthSecretName string `json:"kbsAuthSecretName,omitempty"`